 If you create backups of your iPhone on your Mac, you need to take this step to clean your Mac.
 Most of us end up creating multiple backups of our iPhone.
 And as soon as you create a new backup the old backups become redundant.
 If you are someone who likes having multiple backup points, it’s okay.
 But if you are keeping multiple backups without meaning to, then it’s time to clean them out.
 Before macOS Catalina, we used to have iTunes to deal with this.
 However, macOS Catalina killed iTunes, and now the iPhone manager feature is built into the Finder.

 To delete iPhone backups on your Mac, first connect your iPhone to Mac using the lightning cable.
 If you have the newer MacBook Pro or MacBook Air (2016 models and later), you will need to use a dongle.
-You can find a list of best dongles on our MacBook Air and Pro accessories blog.
+You can find a list of best dongles on our MacBook Pro accessories blog.
 After you connect the phone, launch Finder.
 Here, click on the name of your iPhone in the sidebar and then scroll down and click on “Manage Backups”.

 If you have created backups of your iPhone, they will appear in the list.
 Mine is blank as I don’t take iPhone backups on my Mac.
 On the list, select the backups you don’t want to keep and click on the “Delete Backup” button to clean your Mac.